Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mount Pleasant, placing the area among the bottom 25% of areas assessed nationally

-The market shows a good balance between supply and demand, supporting stable conditions.
-New properties are constructed at an average value of $356,000.
-In FY-26, $12,000 in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to the Rest of Vic., Mount Pleasant has significantly less development activity, 69.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing homes.
-The new building activity shows an equal split between detached houses (50.0%) and townhouses or apartments (50.0%).
+This balance between supply and demand has maintained stable market conditions, while new homes are constructed at an average cost of $356,000.
+In FY-26, there have been $12,000 in commercial development approvals, reflecting the area's residential focus.
+Compared to the rest of Victoria, Mount Pleasant has significantly less development activity, 69.0% below the regional average per person.
+This limited new construction typically reinforces demand and pricing for existing properties.
+Recent construction consists of equal parts detached dwellings (50.0%) and townhouses or apartments (50.0%), shifting from the current housing mix of 84.0% houses.
+Mount Pleasant's population density is around 908 people per approval, indicating a mature, established area.

 Frequently Asked Questions - Development